Stocks may avert pullback - again

 So much money "left equity asset classes and then went elsewhere for safety," she added.
 "I think the long-term move is on the upside."

-Technically, the market is hovering near key resistance levels, which could influence stocks' direction this week, said Chris Burba, a short-term market technician at Standard & Poor's in New York.
+Technically, the market is hovering near key resistance levels, which could influence next week's direction, said Chris Burba, a short-term market technician at Standard & Poor's in New York.

-If the S&P 500 pushes above 1,376, that could suggest further gains ahead, while holding at or below that level could indicate more selling, he said.
+A push above 1,376 by the S&P 500 could suggest further gains ahead, while holding at or below that level could indicate more selling, he said.

 FED AHEAD